perebaj/jjhandbook/work/tino.md

 The principal lesson learned was that I spend my weekend studing about this topic, craete an essay about it and learn something about rush.

 - Sometimes, you can build a scrapy design, run it manually and harvast the same outcomes.
-It will delivery fast and you don't need to what the whole process to ship something to production to see things working.
+It will delivery fast and you don't need to was the whole process to ship something to production to see things working.
 Reduce steps = avoid mistakes when they can not exists

 - [CSv6 and Behavior model].
 Recognized by tribe lead and director of product by give the right priorities and sharing all the thinking process behind the decisions that were made.
-We deleiver the results before the implementation and re-organize the team to be more efficient and focus on the company goals.
+We delivered the results before the implementation and re-organize the team to be more efficient and focus on the company goals and the tasks that really matter.